 There are three kinds of Offers or “OICs” that the IRS will consider

 1. OIC based on a Doubt as to Collectability

 The IRS calculates the minimum amount it will accept based on an “objective” formula.
 The formula is fairly simple.
-Net value of assets plus an average net income number per month (gross average income minus IRS' allowable living expense budget) multiplied by either 12, 24 or length of time remaining in the statute of limitations period.
+The net value of assets plus an average net income number per month (gross average income minus IRS' allowable living expense budget) multiplied by either 12, 24 or length of time remaining in the statute of limitations period.

 2. OIC based on Efficient Tax Administration

 This is an OIC that allows for less to be paid to the IRS in settlement than the minimum amount calculation in an OIC based on Doubt as to Collectibility.
 This is because the IRS will consider special circumstances and unique economic hardship factors.

 3. OIC based on a Doubt as to Liability